-Lake Street.
+45. Signs a DA9 reare already posted to prevent Lake Street traffic from turning into neighborhood during rush hour to try and bypass the delays on Lake Street.
 Additional burdens on the already over-burdened Lake Street are bound to cause additional problems.
 These problems will affect families of students at Hardy School, contestants at the Thorndike athletic fields, commuters both by auto and by transit, residents on the streets surrounding the Project, and residents of the project as well.

-- 45.50.
-Signs are already posted to prevent Lake Street traffic from turning into neighborhood during rush hour to try and bypass the delays on Lake Street.
-Additional burdens on the already over-burdened Lake Street are bound to cause additional problems.
-These problems will affect families of students at Hardy School, contestants at the Thorndike athletic fields, commuters both by auto and by transit, residents on the streets surrounding the Project, and residents of the project as well. - 46.51.
-These problems also make it difficult to integrate the Project into the Alewife transit station neighborhood.
+46. These problems also make it difficult to integrate the Project into the Alewife transit station neighborhood.
 The overload of the Lake Street transportation system exacerbates the isolation of the Project from the Cambridge transit development area nearer to Alewife Station.
 It may be difficult, for example, for local shuttle service to reach the proposed project because of the difficulty of access in morning and evening rush hours.
-In effect, congestion on Lake Street may serve as a continuation of the wall that isolates the Project from the transit development area of which it should logically be a part. - 47.52.
-All of these factors flooding and wetlands, acute neighborhood compatibility issues, and nonfunctional transportation infrastructure when combined with a limited amount of land and a commitment to a large Project, makes for a daunting problem of design.
-The Applicant's challenge is to put together a Project that solves that problem in a pragmatic way, so that the Board can decide whether the Project, with appropriate conditions, meets local needs. - 48.53. - 49.54.
-In an attempt to address these challenges, VAI's updated traffic impact assessment of the Project demonstrates that traffic projections for the mixed duplex/senior living apartment proposal are reduced from the prior proposal of a 176-unit multifamily project.
+In effect, congestion on Lake Street may serve as a continuation of the wall that isolates the Project from the transit development area of which it should logically be a part.

+47.50.
+All of these factors - flooding and wetlands, acute neighborhood compatibility issues, and nonfunctional transportation infrastructure - when combined with a limited amount of land and a commitment to a large Project, makes for a daunting problem of design.
+The Applicant's challenge is to put together a Project that solves that problem in a pragmatic way, so that the Board can decide whether the Project, with appropriate conditions, meets local needs.
+[DA11]

+49.52.
+In an attempt to address these challenges, VAI's updated Revised traffic Traffic impact Impact assessment Assessment of the Project demonstrates that traffic projections for the mixed duplex/senior living apartment proposal are reduced from the prior proposal of a 176-unit multifamily project.
 Peak hour evening trips associated with the Project are projected to be a reduction of 15% of the prior proposal.
 The Board's peer reviewers at BETA have confirmed the same.
-Further, while the VAI traffic projections based traffic counts on ITE Land Use Code 252 (senior living) for the four-story building, the Board's peer review traffic engineers suggested that ITC Land Use Code 253 (congregate care) would appear to be more applicable, noting that the Applicant has used conservative assumptions for trip generation rates.
+Further, while the VAI traffic projections based traffic counts on ITE Land Use Code 252 (senior livingadult housing - attached) for the four-story building, the Board's peer review traffic engineers suggested that ITC Land Use Code 253 (congregate care) would appear to be more applicable, noting that the Applicant has used conservative assumptions for trip generation rates.[TdR12]